Newest weapon in U.S. hunt for insider traders paying off

 "It's essentially the new frontier," said Andrew Ceresney, the SEC's enforcement director.
 "We have tremendous amounts of data available to use, and we've been developing tools to take advantage of that."

-That data was key to spotting trades by Pusey ahead of at least 10 deals from 2014 to 2015 involving Barclays Plc (BARC.L), where his friend Steven McClatchey worked.
+That data was key to spotting trades by Pusey ahead of at least 10 deals from 2014 to 2015 involving Barclays Plc, where his friend Steven McClatchey worked.

 The SEC has also used data mining in a high-profile probe of traders who it says made more than $100 million using information obtained by Ukrainian hackers.

-Others charged include former employees of law firm Wilson Sonsini Goodrich & Rosati and investment bank Goldman Sachs Group Inc. (GS.N).
+Others charged include former employees of law firm Wilson Sonsini Goodrich & Rosati and investment bank Goldman Sachs Group Inc..
 In August, former Perella Weinberg Partners banker Sean Stewart was convicted in a case credited to the SEC unit.
 He denies wrongdoing and is expected to appeal.

 10 BILLION ROWS OF TRADING DATA